-Air India Express plane crash: The victims of flight IX 1344
+Air India Express plane crash: The victims of flight IX1344

 Kozhikode, Aug 07: Sixteen people were killed and several others injured when a Dubai-Calicut Air India Express flight with 191 passengers and crew on board overshot the runway here and fell into a valley, breaking into two portions, on Friday evening,police sources said.
 The mishap occurred at 1941 hrs.No fire was reported at the time of landing, an AIE statement said.